oatlog/oatlog/doc/ideas/main.typ

 = Magic Sets
 https://inst.eecs.berkeley.edu/~cs294-260/sp24/2024-02-05-datalog#semi-naive-evaluation

-We want to steer the evaluation to prove a specific thing (kinda from BFS to A*).
+We want to steer the evaluation to prove a specific thing (kinda from BFS to A-star).
 For example prove path(23, 42).

 https://inst.eecs.berkeley.edu/~cs294-260/sp24/2024-02-21-datalog-fp